Tuʻi Kanokupolu: Tupou Malohi, 16th Tuʻi Kanokupolu

 Tupou Malohi was appointed after a long interregnum in 1808, when the quarreling chiefs finally put their differences aside in order to forestall the ambitions of Tupoutoʻa.
 But Tupou Mālohi was weak, not able to withstand the quarreling chiefs, resigned a year later, and went to Haʻapai.
 On the official list, Tupou Malohi retained his title until his death in 1812.

 Tupoutoʻa, 17th Tuʻi Kanokupolu

-Tupoutʻa was the son of Tukuʻaho.
-The chiefs considered him an "upstart" because he claimed the title of tui kanokupolu but had not been officially recognised.
-Tupoutʻa also associated with his assassins.
-The chiefs did not formally denounce Tupoutʻa because they were battling each other.
-One of the most powerful chiefs, Takai, recognised Tupoutʻa in 1813 but he was the only one.
+Tupoutoʻa was the son of Tukuʻaho.
+The chiefs considered him an "upstart" because he claimed the title of Tu'i Kanokupolu but had not been officially recognised.
+Tupoutoʻa also associated with his assassins.
+The chiefs did not formally denounce Tupoutoʻa because they were battling each other.
+One of the most powerful chiefs, Takai, recognised Tupoutoʻa in 1813 but he was the only one.
 Tupoutoʻa died in 1820.

 Aleamotuʻa (Josiah Tupou), 18th Tuʻi Kanokupolu

 ʻAleamotuʻa was the son of Mumui.
 He became Tuʻi Kanokupolu in 1826 and was installed on 7 December 1827 in the Pangai at Hihifo by the Haʻa Ngata and Haʻa Havea.
 Aleamotuʻa became a Christian and was baptised on 18 January 1830 by Mr Turner, a Methodist Missionary.
 He married Mary Moala in a Christian ceremony on the same date.
 He died in 1845.